 - Lithium - 55Ah useable required.
 The cost of a lithium battery about this size may cost approximately $500 - $1,000 and typically come with a 3 year warranty, be rated to 2,000 cycles and have a 10 year shelf life.

 In this situation the lithium batteries offer little advantage over the AGM batteries apart from weight and size.

 Situation 2: Daily off-grid use, 288Ah required per day, two days autonomy (two days allowing for no charging sources being available).
-Large loads are often used such as air conditioning so 48V is beneficial.
+Large loads are often used such as air conditioning and no 12V is required so 48V is beneficial.

 - AGM - 4x 360Ah (17.28kWh) (allowing for the 5 hour rate) batteries and 3 battery balancers required.
 Cost of approximately $3,200 to $4,200.
 These will last less than 2 years with 365 cycles per year.

 - OPzV (often called long-life lead-acid) – 6x 360Ah (17.28kWh) cells required.
 Cost of approximately $5,000 to $7,000.
 These will last about 8.2 years with 365 cycles per year.